 - KaZAM v2s No Pedal Balance Bike – Making sure you pick the appropriate bike for your child is so important.
 Building a strong foundation of skills and confidence not only helps them learn to ride a bike but helps them fall in love with bike riding.
 Edith is still a little young for a pedal bike and so this year she is getting this awesome balance bike.
 This is a great introductory bike to help your little one who still wants to ride but can’t master the pedaling just yet.
 Once she builds her confidence she will be ready for a more traditional bicycle.

-- Barbie Camper – We actually didn’t get this for Christmas but its a great gift idea none the less.
-This is the transformers of Barbie toys, all kinds of pop outs and ways to change it around.
+- LOL Camper – We actually didn’t get this for Christmas but it’s a great gift idea none the less.
+My daughter has been talking about this gift a lot!

 - Trampoline – I was really hesitant to get a trampoline for my kids.
-I felt like it was just asking for injury but this trampoine is small enough that they can’t really launch into the air and I love it has the protective sides. if watch my Instagram stories you know my girls are on this every single day.
+I felt like it was just asking for injury but this trampoline is small enough that they can’t really launch into the air and I love it has the protective sides.
+If you watch my Instagram stories you know my girls are on this every single day.

 - Baby Doll High Chair – A fun accessory for your little mama.
 Hazel loves this and is always bringing her babies bananas :)

 - Outdoor Play House – This is one of my favorite Santa gifts.
 It is adorable and the girls play with it all the time.
 I am actually really impressed with how its held up for the last two years since it sits outside in all the elements.
 I hope to paint it one day to have it the same color as our house.

 Check out some of my past gift guides here: